The busiest, most stressful — and most profitable — time of the year to be an eCommerce business owner is fast approaching.

 And finally you'll see all the custom audience options that you can choose from.

-Type 1: Customer file
+Type 1: Customer list

 This would usually be where you could upload a list of your current customers or your email list to target ads specifically to them, or use this list to create a lookalike audience (more on that later).